renegat4/restmine/README.md

 This is three characters followed by a number.

-The characters correspond to the configured `..._activityid` and the number is the issue id.
+The characters correspond to the configured `activity.` and the number is the issue id.

 ## show an issue